ucsb-cs8/w20/_lab/lab02.md

 # Last Step: Submit your files to Gradescope

+*   Please DO NOT upload your file to Gradesope without testing locally first (i.e., using `pytest`).

+Once you see your tests are passing, THEN submit a version to Gradescope.

+Even if you are not finished with this lab, make a submission to Gradescope now anyway.
+Here is why:

+1. After you upload your file, it will provide a backup copy of your work in case something goes wrong with your computer (yes, this happens and you want to make sure there is a backup somewhere).

+2. You also will be able to see some progress towards completion of the lab&mdash; partial credit for completion of this step.

+Once you've submitted and you see that you got more than 0 points, you are ready to continue with the rest of the lab.

 Before you submit your code to Gradescope, make sure that your files
 * are named `hello.py` and `magic_number.py`
 * do not have any `TODO` comments left in the code.